TheAutoBuilder.com

 So far, Skiles’ Mustang is leaning heavily toward the restored original look, aside from the killer big block under the hood, so original interior components adorn the driver’s compartment.
 Skiles wanted the Mustang to bear a no-frills appearance, so the original AM radio was installed, and there’s no sign of air conditioning in this hot rod.
 Black covers every interior component, with red accents and wood-grain inserts to break things up.

-As many builders know, finding a great, rust-free car is one of the most important aspects to the entire build process, and Skiles found a jewel.
+As many builders know, finding a great, rust-free car is one of the most important aspects of the entire build process, and Skiles found a jewel.
 Although it was an original Mach 1 with a matching 351 Windsor engine and three-speed transmission, Skiles chose to upgrade the Mustang with a stroked big block, but he kept the Windsor, just in case he wants to return the Mach 1 to its original state.

 Skiles doesn’t claim to be a professional, and works only for himself, but one look at this Mustang reveals the true workmanship that went into building this car.
 If you thought it would be hard to build a bright red Mustang sleeper, get the pen and paper out, because Mike Skiles nailed it with his Camaro-killing fastback.